Skip to Main Content

 3. Send your college transcript(s) from every institution you have attended to UNF.

-• Uploading PDFs of your unofficial transcripts through your applicant portal.
+• Upload PDFs of your unofficial transcripts through your applicant portal.
 These transcripts can be used for rendering a decision.

-4. Send your high school transcript(s) to UNF (high school transcript is not required, but can be reviewed for foreign language credit for a Bachelor degree requirement).
+4. Send your high school transcript(s) to UNF (high school transcript is not required, but can be reviewed for foreign language credit for a bachelor's degree requirement).

-• Requesting a transcript electronic transcript to be sent directly from your high school (preferred).
+• Request an electronic transcript to be sent directly from your high school (preferred).

-• Mailing an official transcript in the original sealed envelope to the Office of Admissions.
+• Mail an official transcript in the original sealed envelope to the Office of Admissions.

-• Dropping off an official transcript in the original sealed envelope to the Office of Admissions.
+• Drop off an official transcript in the original sealed envelope to the Office of Admissions.

 5. Check your application status.